rustdesk/doc.rustdesk.com/content/self-host/pro/_index.en.md

 weight: 100
 ---

-Self-host Pro is built on the open source version, but with more features.
+Self-host Pro has more features compared to the open source version.

 - OIDC, LDAP, 2FA (email verification)
 - Address book